-As we have cross-country time series data and in order to compare the results with previous studies based on pooled regressions, we first consider static panel regressions.
 We estimate the following equation:

-$$CA{it} = \beta_i + \beta_1 REEX{it-1} + \beta_2 bcy{it} + \beta_3 I(k) finopen{it} + \beta_4 I(k) fisbal{it} + \beta_5 Z{it}$$ [1]

-where the dependent variable CA{it} is the CA balance to GDP ratio in nominal US\$ determined by the difference between Exports and Imports plus Net Income and unilateral transfers.23 The country and year indices are respectively i and t and β_i collects the fixed country effects.
-REEX is the real effective exchange rate of the currency included with a time lag to avoid possible endogeneity; bcy it is a proxy of the business cycle (output gap); fisbalit is the public budget
+$$CA{it} = \beta_i + \beta_1 REEX{it-1} + \beta_2 bcy{it} + \beta_3 I(k)finopen{it} + \beta_4 I(k)fisbal{it} + \beta_5 Z{it}[1]$$ where the dependent variable CAit is the CA balance to GDP ratio in nominal US\$ determined by the difference between Exports and Imports plus Net Income and unilateral transfers.
+The country and year indices are respectively i and t and $\beta_i$ collects the fixed country effects.
+REEX is the real effective exchange rate of the currency included with a time lag to avoid possible endogeneity; bcy it is a proxy of the business cycle (output gap); fisbalit is the public budget balance divided by GDP; and finopenit is the financial openness indicator (i.e. a de facto capital openness indicator and the Chinn-Ito index).
+Zit contains common factors affecting the CA and includes indicators of real oil prices, income per capita, internal distance, geographical area and governance.
+Finally, I(k) is a binary indicator accounting for interaction effects among groups of countries that takes the value one (and zero otherwise) for (a) countries belonging to core (k = 1), (b) countries belonging to periphery (k = 2), and (c) countries belonging to the OECD but

+&lt;sup>24 The internal distance of a country (taken from the Cepii database) is approximated by the area of the country or its square root multiplied by a suitably defined proportionality factor.
+The area is the geographical area of the country in km.
+We decide to introduce these two variables in the estimate as proxies of market potential to control for the dimension of the national markets in line with the relevant literature.
+See for example Melitz (2005).

+equations.
+This estimator, the "System GMM" estimator, has been refined by Blundell and Bond (1998).

-23 We decided to take as dependent variable the overall CA balance and not the intra-area CA balance because the evidence showed a strict correspondence between the CA deficit and surplus within the area that could potentially lead to some statistical misspecification once the regression was run for the EU sample.
+&lt;sup>23 We decided to take as dependent variable the overall CA balance and not the intra-area CA balance because the evidence showed a strict correspondence between the CA deficit and surplus within the area that could potentially lead to some statistical misspecification once the regression was run for the EU sample.